jmkraus/picochat/README.md

 ### Multiline input
 Unlike Ollama, Picochat uses standard input instead of raw input.
 Besides the simpler implementation, I was also uncomfortable with the approach of multiline input enclosed by """.

 Sometimes I decided to enter more text but didn't start with """ so that I had to start from scratch.
 Therefore I considered a stop command as better solution for me.
 When entering a user prompt, as much text as desired can be entered or pasted.
-Press _ENTER_ for newline, then either enter `\done` or `\\\` followed by _ENTER_.
+Press _ENTER_ for newline, then either enter `/done` or `///` followed by _ENTER_.
 Either will terminate the input and send it to the AI server.

 ### Personas